johsteffens/beth/lib/bhvm/README.md

 Additional components are allowed but not mandatory.
-Typically such components would include operations such as conditional execution, jump, loop, branch, call-subroutine, etc (tuning a HVM into a Turing Machine).
+Typically such components would include operations such as conditional execution, jump, loop, branch, call-subroutine, etc (turning a HVM into a Turing Machine).

 ------
 <sub>&copy; 2019, 2020 Johannes B. Steffens</sub>